brndnmtthws/brndn-io/content/posts/being-malleable/index.md

 - Could their historical knowledge help avoid repeating past mistakes?
 - Might their approach balance out tendencies in your current team?

-## The Future Belongs to the Adaptable
+## Experience Still Matters If You Can Move

-I think discriminating against older technologists is not just unfair—it's a strategic error for companies.
-Experience combined with malleability is the rarest and most valuable combination in technology.
+I think discriminating against older technologists is not just unfair, it's dumb hiring.
+Experience combined with malleability is unusually useful, especially on teams that need judgment and not just raw output.

 If you're talented, experienced, and find yourself being rejected in job interviews by 20-somethings who believe they've already achieved enlightenment, I'd suggest you hang in there and keep doing what you're doing, but try to present yourself as being a little more malleable.
 Not just in your words, but in demonstrable ways that make your adaptability undeniable.

 The technologies will continue to change.
 Programming languages will come and go.
 Methodologies will cycle through new names for old ideas.
-But the ability to learn, adapt, and bring wisdom to new contexts—that's timeless.
-And ultimately, it's what distinguishes those who have careers that last from those who flame out after a few years.

-In a field defined by constant evolution, malleability isn't just a nice-to-have quality—it's the cornerstone of longevity.
+If you've built a career by adjusting as the ground moves, that's still the thing that matters.